Miraclexy/Quantitative-Analysis-Projects/README.md

 Show the potential problem when calculating hedge ratio in spread trading using OLS regression and point out a better way to do that which makes the hedge ratio symmetrical.

-**9. a Game-Theoretical Approach for Designing Market Trading Strategy**
+**9. a game-theoretical approach for designing market trading strategy**

 Research is based on the paper A Game-Theoretical Approach for Designing Market Trading Strategies wrote by Garrison W. Greenwood and Richard Tymerski.